What Are the Most Commonly Prosecuted Federal Crimes?

 Drug cases can be prosecuted at the state level, but they can also end up in federal court.
 In some cases, federal agents make the arrest, which propels the case into federal court.
 In other cases, local law enforcement cooperates with federal authorities, and the case makes its way into federal court that way.
 Drug cases involve the transportation of drugs across state lines, or the distribution and manufacture of large quantities of drugs are also prosecuted in federal court.

 Drug-related convictions have caused the U.S. prison population to explode over the past few decades.
 Overcrowding in prisons has even prompted lawmakers to change sentencing guidelines for drug-related convictions.
-For example, in 2015, the U.S. Sentencing Commission issued new rules for drug-related convictions, which led to a release of 6,000 federal inmates.
+For example, in 2015, the U.S. Sentencing Commission issued new rules for drug-related convictions, which led to the release of 6,000 federal inmates.

 Weapons Crimes